rsonquery/rsonpath/README.md

 ## Features

-The `rsonpath` crate provides a JSONPath parser and a query execution engine, which utilizes SIMD instructions to provide massive throughput improvements over conventional engines.
+The `rsonpath` crate provides a JSONPath parser and a query execution engine `rq`, which utilizes SIMD instructions to provide massive throughput improvements over conventional engines.

 Benchmarks of `rsonpath` against a reference no-SIMD engine on the